PhillRob/fulcrum-python-tools/README.md

 ## Tools

-* `change-record-status.py` - update the status of every record that is older than 12 `days`.
+* `change-record-status.py` - Update the status of every record that is older than 12 `days`.
 This is ment to be scheduled outside pyhton using crontab.
 * [`deleteRecords.py`](https://github.com/timstallmann/py-fulcrum-tools/blob/master/deleteRecords.py) - Bulk delete records belonging to a particular changeset.
 * `more-2-come`

 ## Setup

-Run `pip install fulcrum` to install the fulcrum python library Copy `change-record-status.py` to `change-record-status.py` and edit your `formId`, `apiToken`,`newlabel` and `days`in `change-record-status.py` to suit you.
+Run `pip install fulcrum` to install the fulcrum python library.

+Copy `change-record-status.py` to `change-record-status.py` and edit your `formId`, `apiToken`,`newlabel` and `days`in `change-record-status.py` to suit you.
 You may change the field that is being update as well.

 ## Usage